AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 The following operating systems and browser are required to use Campaign Client Console.
 [Learn more](connect.md).

+>[!NOTE]
+>
+>Please note that the 32-bit version of the Client Console will be deprecated in 8.5 release.
+Starting 8.6, the Client Console will only be available in 64-bits.
+For more information on how to upgrade your operating system, refer to this [technote](https://experienceleague.corp.adobe.com/docs/campaign/technotes-ac/tn-new/console.html).

 ### Operating systems{#op-systems}

 * **Microsoft Windows Server** 2019, 2016, 2012